Innovation Fellow: Professor Graham Finlayson

 Perhaps unsurprisingly, given he founded a software company as a school pupil, Prof Finlayson has always been interested in commercialising his research.
 His work to determine the colour of the prevailing illuminant (the “white balance problem” in photography) was exploited in Hewlett Packard’s Photosmart cameras and Photosmart’s illuminant estimation was lauded in the press .
 He also helped Foveon Inc to develop their ‘Fill Light’ photo-processing software .
 These successes naturally led Prof Finlayson to consider developing the IP for his own company (since it was evidently commercially valuable).

-Professor Graham Finlayson receiving his Impact and Innovation Award from UEA's Chancellor Dame Karen Jones DBE, Pro-Vice- Chancellor Professor David Richardson and Pro-Vice-Chancellor (Research and Innovation) Professor Fiona Lettice.
+Professor Graham Finlayson receiving his Impact and Innovation Award from UEA's former Chancellor Dame Karen Jones DBE, former Pro-Vice- Chancellor Professor David Richardson and former Pro-Vice-Chancellor (Research and Innovation) Professor Fiona Lettice.

 In 2006 Prof Finlayson spun-out from UEA Imsense Ltd, which produced ground-breaking software to enhance digital photos and improve the quality.
 In the physical world the clouds in the sky can be thousands of times brighter than objects inside cast shadows.
 Yet, devices such as smartphones can only reproduce a few hundreds of brightness levels.
 Imsense developed novel technology to compress the dynamic range of an image in making a pleasant image reproduction.